WFU-HPC/deac-docs/source/cluster-sla.rst

 **A GPU SSU is defined as the cost of using one (1) GPU Card for one (1) hour of wall time (also referred to as 1 GPU-hour) for a work task.
 A GPU Card is defined as a complete, encapsulated graphics processing unit containing all relevant hardware components.**

-* *The Base GPU Rate used to convert GPU SSUs to SUs is derived from the sum total cost of GPU servers and GPU cards plus University F&A (45.5%), divided by the number of usable GPU-hours (GPU cards x days x hours available) possible in a year.*
+* *The Base GPU Rate used to convert GPU SSUs to SUs is derived from the sum total cost of GPU servers and GPU cards, divided by the number of usable GPU-hours (GPU cards x days x hours available) possible in a year.*
+* *The GPU Indirect Fee is derived from the sum total of Service Indirect plus Wake Forest University F&A.*
 * See :ref:`sec.sla.su.example.gpu`.

 .. _sec.sla.su.ssu_types.storage: